HACCP resource

 Process steps follow your operation

-The rows go through receiving, storage, prep, cooking, cooling, dispatch — in order.
+The rows go through receiving, storage, prep, cooking, cooling, and dispatch in order.
 Not a generic list.
 You fill in what actually happens at your site.

 B / P / C split per step